dullroar/ten-steps-to-linux-survival/README.md

 aceroute (tcptraceroute) in auto mode
 ```

 You can also `apt-get remove` or `apt-get purge` packages.
-See the man page for details.
+See the `apt-get` `man` page for details.

 This all looks very convenient, and it is.
 The problems arise because some distros are better at tracking current versions of packages in their repositories than others.
 In fact, some distros purposefully stay behind cutting edge for system stability purposes.
 Debian itself is a good example of this, as are many "LTS" (long term support) releases in other distros.

 Other Sources
 -------------

 Besides the distribution's repositories, you can install packages and other software from a variety of places.
-It may be an "official" site for the package, GitHub, or whatever.
+It may be an "official" site for the package, GitHub, a "personal package archive" (PPA) or whatever.
 The package may be in a binary installable format (`.deb` files for Debian systems), in source format requiring it to be built, in a zipped "tarball," and more.

 If you want the latest and greatest version of a package you often have to go to its "official" site or GitHub repository.
 There, you may find a `.deb` file, in which case you could install it with `dpkg`: